mcandre/nile/README.md

 # PROVISIO

 The ebook pages must not contain intensely bizarre oddities, such as a Unicode non-breaking space as a literal rune, or else the ebook may trigger a generic Amazon WhisperSync upload error.
+For example, the .(x)htm(l) files within the ebook will need to be able to render well in macOS Quick Look and Google Chrome, prior to any sanitization with nile.

 # SEE ALSO